 To ensure critical system component security, assign user privileges to all Dell OpenManage software users before installing Dell OpenManage software.
-New users can log into Dell OpenManage software using their operating system user privileges.
+New users can log in to Dell OpenManage software using their operating system user privileges.

 CAUTION: To protect access to your critical system components, assign a password to every user account that can access Dell OpenManage software.
-Users without an assigned password cannot log into Dell OpenManage software on a system running Windows Server 2003 due to the operating system design.
+Users without an assigned password cannot log in to Dell OpenManage software on a system running Windows Server 2003 due to the operating system design.

-protect access to your critical system components.
-Consider renaming the accounts so that remote scripts cannot enable the accounts using the name.
+✓ CAUTION: Disable guest accounts for supported Windows operating systems to protect access to your critical system components.
+Consider renaming the guest accounts so that remote scripts cannot enable the accounts using the default quest account names.

-- NOTE: For instructions on assigning user privileges for each supported operating system, see your operating system documentation. - NOTE: Add new users to the operating system if you want to add users to OpenManage software.
+NOTE: For instructions on assigning user privileges for each supported operating system, see your operating system documentation.

+NOTE: Add new users to the operating system if you want to add users to OpenManage software.
 You do not have to create new users from within the OpenManage software.